bluwukami/Thinkful-Data-Analytics--Capstone-II/README.md

-# Thinkful Data Analytics - Capstone II
+# Thinkful Data Analytics - Capstone II: Business Research Project

 This capstone project required students to complete a business research project.
 Two datasets were provided and I opted to use the EPA fuel economy dataset.
 This project challenged students in data exploration, testing hypotheses, and presenting their research findings.